Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 `PUT api/v1/protected/sites/approve_image/:image_id`

-Approves the site image with the given `image_id`, allowing it to be shown on site pages.
+Approves the site image with the given `image_id`, allowing it to be shown publically on site pages.
 Only Admins or Super Admins can perform this action.

 #### Request Body